livreQ/livreq.github.io/_pages/about.md

 My current research interests include learning theory, efficient generation, etc...
 Previously, I have been working on theoretical aspects of meta-learning and other deep transfer learning methods.
 I am also interested in PAC Bayes theory, information-theoretic learning, and reinforcement learning.

+Feel free to email me for potential collaborations or discussions.